Anabm90/portfolio/README.md

 # Portfolio

-It was made with using GatsbyJS.
+It was made using GatsbyJS.

 ## Getting Started